NSFI/react-router-manage/README.md

 ## Permission routes

+### Permission `permissionMode` supports two modes `parent` and `children`.
+The default is `parent`

+- If `permissionMode` is `parent`, if the parent route does not have permission, then the child routes do not have permission
+- If `permissionMode` is `children`, if the child route has permission, the parent route will automatically change to have permission regardless of whether it has permission configured

 ### Batch verification of configuration string `code`

 - You need to pass in the `permissionList` in the `MRouter` component, and set the `hasAuth` to `true`, which is true by default